Winds of Change: Charting the Course for IT in the Twenty-First Century

-In a study conducted by the EDUCAUSE Center for Applied Research (ECAR), participants were asked to identify their preferred methods of cost reduction.
+In a study conducted by the EDUCAUSE Center for Analysis and Research (ECAR), participants were asked to identify their preferred methods of cost reduction.
 Outsourcing was one of the least-popular strategies for cost reduction, before layoffs and after salary freezes.8 Even though approximately 57 percent of all campuses use some type of outsourcing, according to a finding of the EDUCAUSE CDS survey,9 this appears to be an unpopular direction to pursue, perhaps because of a perceived loss of control.
 Another reason may be the perception that outsourcing means buying sources from a commercial vendor, which adds concerns of financial gouging.
 However, institutions cannot afford the stairstep price of increasing FTE staff to do a job that may require only a fraction of one FTE's time.
 IT leaders need to ask themselves several questions: What functions could we scale and leverage if we could overcome some of our traditional processes?
 What price are we willing to pay for doing it ourselves?
 What mistakes could we avoid if we looked at the best practices of others and if we looked outside the institution?
 If current models are not working, and will never be able to work again, it is imperative for IT leaders to explore new alternatives and to work together in a collaborative nature.
 This is the only way to get the needed resources to support institutions and IT structures in the future.

 It is ironic that campus officials talk about providing educational opportunities anytime, anywhere, but cannot use the same enabling technology to support the higher education community.
 Collaborations cannot be based on the generosity of wealthier institutions or on goodwill.
 Instead, new business structures need to be developed in which institutions contract with a third-party entity that is working for the best interests of higher education.
 This is essentially the model that JSTOR has successfully implemented?for example, establishing Ithaka to work in areas where a market isn't yet mature enough.
 The current conditions in which higher education finds itself call for new and innovative models and means to facilitate collaboration, allowing the higher education enterprise to support itself.
 The need for collaboration is becoming increasingly obvious, as resources continue to diminish.